chejunkie/unified-storage/README.md

 ## Description

 Unified Storage provides a consistent interface for interacting with storage solutions across different platforms and services.
-Whether you're working with local files, Azure Blob storage, or Google Drive, Unified Storage simplifies the process with a unified approach.
+The libray currently supports working with local files, Azure Blob storage, or Google Drive.

+### Background

 I did not see any solution for my specific use case scenario, so I created these libraries to fit that need.
-Essentially, I wanted to be able to swap-in different storage solutions so I needed these different backends to share a common interface.
-Hopefully some others find this work useful too, and decide to contribute in some way.
-Cheers!
+Essentially, I wanted to be able to swap-in different storage options so I created Unified Storage to handle this.
+Hopefully others find it useful too, and decide to contribute.

 ## Features